Yorkshires terriers are a hearty breed.

-This health problem affects majorly brain functioning and motor skills too.
+This health problem affects major brain function and motor skills.
 There are many reasons why your dog could be having hypoglycemia.
 Some of the common causes include stress and insufficient nutrients.
 You need to know what and how much Yorkies eat.

-Common Signs of Hypoglycaemia
+Common Signs Of Hypoglycemia

 - Low energy levels